hsuan81/real-time-speech-chat-Whisper-Openai/README.md

 ## Reference

-This project references the following projects.
+This project is built on and references the following projects.

 [
 whisper-live-transcription](https://github.com/gaborvecsei/whisper-live-transcription)